Birthrate on the decline in California, San Francisco

 - The state projects that by 2025, there will be more San Franciscans who die due to age than babies being born.

 - Local child care agencies have told Axios that San Francisco's cost of living remains an issue for many families, who are often forced to leave the city due to housing and child care costs.

 - The average cost of raising a single child in San Francisco is about $35,647 per year — almost double the overall U.S. average, per a July analysis by financial advice platform SmartAsset.

-Why it matters: Birth rates tend to fall as incomes rise, meaning lower birth rates can be a reflection of greater prosperity at both the national and individual levels.
+Why it matters: Birthrates tend to fall as income rises, meaning lower birthrates can be a reflection of greater prosperity at both the national and individual levels.

-- Yes, but: The opposite can also be true, as people who feel they can't afford children choose not to have them.
+- Yet the opposite can also be true, as people who feel they can't afford children choose not to have them.

-Plus, lower birth rates can be an indication of better access to contraception, family planning and abortion care.
+Plus, lower birthrates can also be an indication of better access to contraception, family planning and abortion.

-- Rates also tend to be lower in societies with higher rates of women in the workforce — though that relationship is increasingly complicated (it doesn't hold up as well in places with stronger parental leave laws, for example).
+- They tend to be lower in societies with higher rates of women in the workforce — though that relationship is becoming increasingly complicated (it doesn't hold up as well in places with stronger parental leave laws, for example).